 When there's love, there's definitely happiness and we are all chasing this feeling.
 Listen closely and you might just get some "felicidad" in your life today:

-But let's not forget about our lovely and loyal companion Spanish people call "perro".
+Let's not forget about our lovely and loyal companion called "perro".
 This is a really useful word for dog lovers worldwide.
-Here is how you would pronounce it:
+Here is how you should pronounce it: